olivercalder/cs332-s20-osv-olivercalder/labs/lab3design.md

 - `include/kernel/thread/h` provides the definitions for `struct thread` and the thread creation, scheduling, and cleanup calls
 - `include/kernel/list.h` defines the `List` type and functions, in case these need to be used
 - `include/kernel/sched.h` defines scheduling functions
-- `include/kernel/synch.h` defines synchronization structures and functions, which will be useful for implementing waiting based on condition variables (sleeplocks and spinlocks)
+- `include/kernel/synch.h` defines synchronization structures and functions, which will be useful for implementing locks and waiting based on condition variables (condvar and spinlocks)

 ### Key Data Structures

-#### Global exit lock
+**Global exit lock:** `struct spinlock exit_lock`

-Need a global `struct spinlock exit_lock` which prevents race conditions when multiple threads attempt to exit simultaneously.
+Need a global exit lock which prevents race conditions when multiple threads attempt to exit simultaneously.

 - This prevents the need for separate spinlocks for each child thread, and reduces the overhead of allocating, initializing, acquiring, releasing, and freeing the spinlock every time a process is forked and exits
 - `exit_lock` should be initialized as part of `proc_sys_init()`
 - This lock should only be held when an exiting thread:
-  - Releases its wait lock
   - Checks the `parent_live` value, and if `1`, write return value to its `ctlist_entry` of its parent's `ctlist`
-  - Checks each entry in its `ctlist`, and if `sleeplock_try_acquire()` returns false, then writes `parent_live = 0` for that child, and always frees the ctlist entry
+  - Checks each entry `ctle` in its `ctlist`, and if `ctle->status == STATUS_ALIVE`, then writes `parent_live = 0` for that child, and always frees the ctlist entry
 - After this is released, it can worry about freeing its own memory

+**Global wait condition variable:** `struct condvar wait_var`

+Need a global condition variable to signal that a child thread has exited

+- This prevents race conditions concerning which thread needs to free a child-specific the condition variable
+  - If there is a child-specific condition variable, then that condition variable must be freed by either the child or the parent
+  - The only way to guarantee that there is not a null pointer exception caused by the parent calling `condvar_wait` on the condvar after the child freed it, by the child calling `condvar_signal` after the parent has freed it, or by one of them calling free after the other has freed it is if the (waiting or signalling) and freeing happens while the global exit lock is held, but this prevents the signalling from working at all, so this is inviable
+- When a process exits, it first acquires the exit lock, then checks if `parent_live == 1` and if so, writes exit status, then releases the exit lock and broadcasts this condition variable
+  - Again, the signal must happen while a spinlock is not held
+  - Waiting parents should be waiting in a while loop, `while (ctle->status == STATUS_ALIVE) { condvar_wait(ctle->wait_var) }`, so that they immediately continue to wait until the child they are waiting for exits
+- A global variable is not as efficient as child-specific condition variables because if there are many waiting threads, they will all wake whenever another thread exits, but this is preferable to the race conditions regarding how and when to free a child- or parent-specific lock or condvar, since signalling can't happen while exit lock is held

 #### struct proc